-In this work, we propose two online classification algorithms for the cases where the malicious generators are non-clairvoyant and clairvoyant.
-A non-clairvoyant data generator is one that can observe the classification model committed by the classifier only after some delay, while, representing the worst-case challenge, a clairvoyant data generator is one that can observe the classification model as soon as it is changed.
-To evaluate the performance of these two algorithms, we analyze their regret.
-The regret is the cumulative cost difference between the considered algorithm and an offline oracle that chooses the best static classification model given all information of the future [14].
+In this work, we propose online classification algorithms for the cases where the malicious generators are non-clairvoyant and clairvoyant.
+A non-clairvoyant data generator is one that can observe the classification model committed by the classifier only after some delay, while, representing the worstcase challenge, a clairvoyant data generator is one that can observe the classification model as soon as it is changed.
+For each of these cases of the malicious generators, we consider both static and dynamic feedback delay over time.
+To evaluate the performance of these four algorithms, we analyze their regret.
+The regret is the cumulative cost difference between the considered algorithm and an offline oracle that chooses the best static classification model given all information of the future [16].
 Specifically, the major contributions of our work are summarized as follows:

-We study the problem of robust online learning against malicious feature manipulation with delayed feedback.
-We consider a detailed system model of online linear classification, which captures practical issues including the delay for the data generators to observe the classifier's classification model (denoted by ξ) and the delay for the classifier to receive the feedback of the true label (denoted by τ).

-- We propose an robust online classification algorithm termed ROLC-NC when the malicious data generators are non-clairvoyant (i.e., $\xi>0$) and another algorithm termed ROLC-C when the malicious data generators are clairvoyant (i.e., $\xi=0$).
+- We study the problem of robust online learning against malicious feature manipulation with delayed feedback.
+We consider a detailed system model of online linear classification, which captures practical issues including the delay for the data generators to observe the classifier's classification model (denoted by ξ) and the delay for the classifier to receive the feedback of the true label, which is either static (denoted by τ) or dynamic (denoted by τ_t for round t). - When the feedback delay is static, we propose a robust online classification algorithm termed ROLC-NC when the malicious data generators are non-clairvoyant (i.e., $\xi > 0$) and another algorithm termed ROLC-C when the malicious data generators are clairvoyant (i.e., $\xi = 0$).
 ROLC-NC requires knowledge only of the observed features of arriving data samples (regardless whether they are manipulated) and the delayed feedback of true labels, while ROLC-C requires further knowledge of the cost function of the malicious data generators.
-We prove that both algorithms have a regret bound that is sub-linear in time under mild conditions, which implies that the largest possible difference between the average costs of the classifier and the offline oracle vanishes as the time horizon goes to infinity - We consider the application of network flow classification and conduct extensive experiments with real-world data traces.
+We prove that both algorithms have a regret bound that is sub-linear in time under mild conditions, which implies that the largest possible difference between the average costs of the classifier and the offline oracle vanishes as the time horizon goes to infinity.
+We further consider a more general scenario where the feedback delay is dynamic.
+We extend the above results to this scenario and propose two additional online classification algorithms termed ROLC-NC-D and ROLC-C-D. We develop a new delay aggregation method to derive sub-linear regret bounds for these two algorithms as well.
+Table I summarizes the characteristics of the proposed algorithms. - We consider the application of network flow classification and conduct extensive experiments with real-world data traces.
 Our results demonstrate the effectiveness of the proposed algorithms.
-For example, with 50% clairvoyant malicious flow generators and feedback delay $\tau = 10$, ROLC-NC can achieve 0.91 accuracy and F_1 score, while ROLC-C can achieve 0.93 accuracy and F1 score, in steady state.
+For example, with 50% clairvoyant malicious flow generators and feedback delay $\tau = 10$, ROLC-NC can achieve 0.91 accuracy and F1 score, while ROLC-C can achieve 0.93 accuracy and F_1 score, in steady state.
+Keeping the same setting, and choosing the dynamic τ_t uniformly randomly from $\{0, 1, \dots, 20\}$, ROLC-NC-D can achieve 0.88 accuracy and F_1 score, while ROLC-C-D can achieve 0.93 accuracy and $F{\rm 1}$ score, in steady state.
 Furthermore, under a wide range of experiment settings, our algorithms can approach the performance of an optimal static offline classifier that is not under attack (Offline-Norm), and they outperform the same offline classifier when tested with a mixture of normal and manipulated flows (Offline).
 Our evaluation also sheds light on how to choose an appropriate loss function and tune the parameters in the classification model.